 The free 10 GB offer is more than enough to test the service before moving on to the more substantial offers.

-As for the prices of the paid packages, pCloud has very low prices for its 500 GB and 2 TB plans.
+As for the prices of the paid packages, pCloud has very low prices for its 500 GB, 2 TB and 10 TB plans.
 It is also the only one, along with Icedrive, to offer a single payment for lifetime use, which is much more economical in the long term than traditional subscriptions.

 Moreover, you can easily test an offer and then ask for a refund during 10 days if you are not satisfied.